Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 July 26 2020 - v1.1

-NEW - Condition Tracking fully implentantion, now adds up Multiple Conditions correctly as per the rule book.
+NEW - Condition Tracking full implementation, now adds up Multiple Conditions correctly as per the rule book.
 Meaning only one (highest) condition will be added to the roll template Automatically.
-Also changed the setting descirbtion to clarify this.
+Also changed the setting description to clarify this.
 NEW - Expandable Packs, Containers & Vehicle section added under Inventory Tab.
-Allows for simple seperation of carried and non-carried items, in Packs & Vehicles.
-Seperate weight calc built in.
-Container with enc now add to Total Character Enc too.
+Allows for simple separation of carried and non-carried items, in Packs & Vehicles.
+Separate weight calc built in.
+Container with Enc now add to Total Character Enc too.
 (Great for any sort of travel heavy stories, e.g. Death on the Reik!)

-- Missing Impale code added from last update.
+Missing Impale code added from last update.
-- Persuit Roll Rule text changed to be clearer to read.
+Pursuit Roll Rule text changed to be clearer to read.
-- Weapon Reach now displays in the roll template, similar to Range for Ranged Weapons.
+Weapon Reach now displays in the roll template, similar to Range for Ranged Weapons.
-- Ranged Ammo now displays properly in the roll template.
+Ranged Ammo now displays properly in the roll template.
-- Talents now have a roll template which displays their info in chat.
+Talents now have a roll template which displays their info in chat.
-- Criticals & Injuries section title in the Core Stats tab renamed to Injuries & Other Ailments.
+Critical & Injuries section title in the Core Stats tab renamed to Injuries & Other Ailments.
-- All spell types now have a custom name option and input field next to the selector (requested feature)
+All spell types now have a custom name option and input field next to the selector (requested feature)

 July 19 2020 - v1.01